Docker and Docker-compose

 “Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.“

-Partek support will work with the customer to customize a docker-compose file that will have all the configuration necessary to run Partek Flow on any machine that meets our Minimum system requirements.
+Illumina support can assist customers with the creation of a docker-compose.yml file with all customer environment-specific configuration necessary to run Partek Flow on any server that meets our Minimum system requirementsarrow-up-right.

-Below it is an example docker-compose.yml file which can be used to deploy Partek Flow.
+Below is an example docker-compose.yml file which after modification can be used to deploy Partek Flow.
+Such modifications are detailed in the description of important values following the example docker-compose.yml file.

-port: the exposed port used to access Partek Flow via a web browser.
+• port: The exposed port used to access Partek Flow via a web browser.
+In this example http://localhost:8080/

 Additional Assistance